weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

     wge->>wge: authz and validate event
     participant k8s as Kubernetes Api
     wge->>k8s: get pipeline
-    wge->>wge: promotion business loic
+    wge->>wge: promotion business logic
     participant k8s as Kubernetes Api
     wge->>configRepo: raise PR
     participant configRepo as Configuration Repo
 ```

-This solution is different from `pipeline controller` in that the three responsibilities
+This solution is different from `pipeline controller` in that the three responsibilities:

 1. Notify deployment changes
 2. Determine whether a promotion is needed